COSCUP/COSCUP-Volunteer/docs_dev/docs/dev/beginners.md

 !!! note

     We also have github [actions](https://github.com/COSCUP/COSCUP-Volunteer/actions) to verify those quality.
-The `PEP8` must have to be complied but the typing hint only be defined in `./models`, `./module`.
+The `PEP8` must have to be complied.

 ## Dependency